 Language Literature Reading Paper 1 Reading Passage 2 hours Weighting 50% Component 1 1 hour 30 minutes Poetry and prose Closed book exam Choice of two questions - one passage-based and one essay Answer one question on each text Weighting 50% Writing Either Paper 1 Written exam 2 hours Weighting 50% Or Component 3 45 minutes Drama Open book exam.
 Choice of questions - one passage-based and one essay.
 Answer one on one text.
-Weighting 25% Coursework Portfolio The entry for this is decided uopn student Component 4 1 hour and 15 minutes two questions, one based on prose and one on a poem or extract from a poem.
+Weighting 25% Coursework Portfolio The entry for this is decided uopn student attainment by teaching staff, allowing the student to be viewed in the best light.
+Weighting 50% Component 4 1 hour and 15 minutes Unseen poetry or prose examination.
+Choice of two questions, one based on prose and one on a poem or extract from a poem.
+Weighting 25%